agrisemantics/gacs-qip/docs/gacs.md

 hub.

-GACS is seen as an important step towards linking and integrating agricultural data of all types in addressing the challenge of global food security.
-The GACS community is reaching out to new stakeholders.
-Over the longer term, the GACS community aspires to work in collaboration with expert providers of concept URIs in specific areas such as species, viruses, chemicals, and geographic places.
+GACS is seen as an important step towards linking and integrating agricultural data of all types to address the long-term challenge of global food security.
+The GACS community of maintenance organizations is growing.
+The GACS community aspires to build collaboration with expert providers of concept URIs in specific areas such as species, viruses, chemicals, and geographic places.